adrianblakey/adrianblakey/README.md

 ### Inquiries

 If you have any inquiries about anything, please [send us email](mailto:sales@aart.dev?subject=[Inquiry]) and just ask.
 We are happy to answer any questions.
 You might for example want to also give us a heads up when you might like to place an order in the future to help our planning.

+### Disclaimers

+Please be persistent in your attempts to get in touch.
+This is not our day job but a hobby and we might be enjoying ourselves.
+We believe in providing the best service possible and we will replace any parts you think are bad.
+If you need help in a hurry get on the ESCape32 Discord server.